worldwidethings/standards/Configuration.md

 - Must have a length of at least 5 characters
 - Must have a length of at most 20 characters

+### System property `modelName`

+ The model name of the WWT device.

+Type: `string`
+Existence: Required
+Mutability: Read-only
+Constraints:

+- Must have a length of at least 1 character
+- Must have a length of at most 200 characters

+### System property `modelNumber`

+The model number of the WWT device.

+Type: `string`
+Existence: Required
+Mutability: Read-only
+Constraints:

+- Must have a length of at least 1 character
+- Must have a length of at most 200 characters

+### System property `serialNumber`

+The serial number of the WWT device.

+Type: `string`
+Existence: Required
+Mutability: Read-only
+Constraints:

+- Must have a length of at least 1 character
+- Must have a length of at most 200 characters

+### System property `vendor`

+The name of the WWT device vendor.

+Type: `string`
+Existence: Required
+Mutability: Read-only
+Constraints:

+- Must have a length of at least 1 character
+- Must have a length of at most 200 characters

 ### WiFi

 Configuration properties for WiFi.